 You might get a few candidates to bite at the first cold outreach email you send, but you spent too much time doing research and building lists to stop at one email.
 Imagine if a salesperson reached out to leads once and then called it quits; they’d never close any deals!

-In fact, follow ups can actually be more effective than the first email you send.
+In fact, follow ups can actually be more effective than the first email you send and one of the best ways to source candidates.
 In a recent Lever webinar, Founder and CEO of Social Talent Johnny Campbell said he has consistently seen follow-up recruiting emails generate more responses than initial reach-outs.
 He postulated that follow ups are effective because persistent outreach triggers obligation.
 Whatever the reason (maybe the candidate was busy the first day you emailed them, timing was off, they respect perseverance, etc.), repetition works.

 Once you do your first round of outreach and follow ups, you’ll also want to keep in touch with the candidates who weren’t ready to make a move when you first approached them, and strong candidates who you sourced, but didn’t hire, for other roles.
 With the snooze functionality in Lever, you can stay on top of these follow ups with ease – just snooze a candidate for your desired time period and leave yourself any notes for context (like “Wants to stay in their current role at least a year”).
 When it’s time to follow up with the candidate, you’ll get an email from Lever reminding you that the snooze is up, and the candidate will be placed back into your active pipeline.